digiexe-official/Reviews/reviews/thinkific review.md

-# Thinkific-Review- Why I Use It and What I Like The Most About Thinkific?
+# Thinkific-Review- Why I Use It and What I Like Most About Thinkific?

 As someone passionate about online education, I’ve explored numerous platforms over the years, and Thinkific always catches my attention.
 It has a lot going for it, so I wanted to share my take on what makes it tick—its features, perks, and a few areas where it could improve.